 Throughout the consultation period, Damian continued to engage with local stakeholders, the CAA and TAG, representing the concerns of local residents and communities.

-Part of the engagement with the CAA and TAG was to seek greater clarity on the proposed change in flightpaths and the potential impact this may have on communities in terms of being overflown, and at what height.
+Part of the engagement with the CAA and the airport was to seek greater clarity on the proposed change in flightpaths and the potential impact this may have on communities in terms of being overflown, and at what height.

-The attached matrix was put together by TAG and gives more information for the towns and villages most affected within East Hampshire.
+The matrix below was put together by TAG (the owners of Farnborough Airport at the time) and gives more information for the towns and villages most affected within East Hampshire.
 The chart includes details of the current arrival and departure flightpaths, and heights they're flown at, compared to the new flightpaths and heights proposed in the ACP.

-A Post Implementation Review of the ACP was due to take place in late 2020, but has been postponed due to the impact of the pandemic.
-Damian continues to liaise with the Department for Transport on both the timing and scope of the review.
+A Post Implementation Review of the ACP was due to take place in late 2020, but had been postponed due to the impact of the pandemic.
+The 12 month period of data gathering for the Review was completed by March 2023.

 Noise from motorbikes is a concern for residents who live close to routes used by bikers, including along the A32 and A272.

-Damian has continued to work alongside the Police and Crime Commissioner, Hampshire Constabulary and Hampshire County Council to consider ways to reduce the impact that is effective and sustainable.
+Damian has continued to work alongside Donna Jones, the Police and Crime Commissioner, Hampshire Constabulary and Hampshire County Council to consider ways to reduce the impact that is effective and sustainable.

-Damian has welcomed the announcement by Hampshire's Police and Crime Commissioner Donna Jones that average speed cameras will be installed along stretches of the A32 and A272, in order to address the long standing issue of excessive vehicle noise that impacts residents who live close by.
-Along with other roads policing tactics, it is hoped that this will reduce the blight on an area that is known and valued for its peace and tranquility.
+In May 2023, average speed cameras were installed along stretches of the A32 and A272 in order to address the long standing issue of excessive vehicle noise that impacts residents who live close by.
+Along with other road policing tactics, it is hoped that this will reduce the blight on an area that is known and valued for its peace and tranquility.

 For information on the local Communities Against Noise and Speed group (CANS), please go to: https://www.canshampshire.co.uk/community/communities-against-noise-and…

-A local trial using acoustic cameras was completed in 2019 and the Department for Transport is due to report its findings shortly.
+A local trial using acoustic cameras was completed in 2019 and the Department for Transport has now extended the trial to other areas across the UK: https://www.gov.uk/government/news/noise-camera-trials-to-detect-rowdy-….
+We are awaiting an update from the Department.